Loading Events

 Andrew Koscielniak – Director, Indigenous Health/N'doo'owe Binesi, St. Joseph's Care Group

-Sumeet Kumar, CHE – Management Advisor, St. Joseph's Care Group
+Sumeet Kumar, CHE – Corporate Director of Quality, St. Joseph's Care Group

 17. From Courage to Confidence: Equipping Leaders with Skills for Health System Innovation